 This module explores how psychologists study and understand disorders of cognitive development.
 The course focuses largely on disorders which include impairments in attention, memory and/or executive function.
 Disorders covered include attention deficit hyperactivity disorder (ADHD), autism, reading disorders and Down Syndrome.
-List of lectures
+Our lectures cover:

 Neuropsychology and Applied Neuroimaging

 This course examines the deficits seen in individuals who have suffered brain damage.
 Students will learn about the impairments of language, memory, perception, attention, motor control, executive control and emotion.
 This course evaluates both the clinical and theoretical aspects of these syndromes.
 In particular, this course will evaluate the implications regarding how the healthy brain functions.

 You will complete a 10,000 word dissertation in the area of Neuropsychology that most interests you.